 When James came into the league, then-Cavaliers teammate Ricky Davis was under the impression that LeBron's role was simply to pass him the ball, a role player of sorts.
 While James indeed notched an assist on a lob to Davis before scoring himself in his first contest as a professional, it would become clear that the Akron product's game transcended any sort of role.

-"What I love about him is he goes about his business and talks about winning games," said Kevin Love, who also went to UCLA for college ball.
+"What I love about him is he goes about his business and talks about winning games," said Kevin Love, who also went to UCLA.
 "He says nothing matters if we're not winning.
 Preaching that at an early age is going to be big for him in the future.
 More than anything, that's what I like to see from him.
 When we cross the lines, none of us are friends, but I've appreciated him going about his business that way, at least to the media and his teammates.

 "Los Angeles is such a massive, giant media market.
 I don't know what it would've been like for me to go from UCLA to the Lakers.
-Talent level, playing Thursdays and Saturdays to going up against the type of point guards we have in this league while living in Los Angeles ... it's a hell of a burden.
+Talent level, playing Thursdays and Saturdays to going up against the type of point guards we have in this league while living in Los Angeles...it's a hell of a burden.
 Working extremely hard, I know he's been handling his business well, and you have to appreciate that."

 While James may be a "walking triple-double," as his head coach Ty Lue would say, he didn't get to this point by basking in the glory of being a top pick with a boatload of attention surrounding him.
-He did it through years of hard work during the regular season, but even more hard work in the postseason and offseason.
+He did it through years of hard work during the regular season but even more hard work in the postseason and offseason.
 He speaks often about knowing what the game of basketball has provided him, be it financial freedom or a platform from which to provide social commentary.
 But none of that would be possible without putting the game first.

 While having the poster and the jersey and the highlight reels of James can provide fuel to a teenager who's looking to make it big, it's here where Ball will be able to launch himself into that next tier as an NBA player: avoiding the hype, trusting the process and focusing on the bigger picture.

 "That s--t is tough," James said to McMenamin.
-"And if you can't focus in on the job at hand....
-You got to have no distractions.
+"And if you can't focus in on the job at hand...you got to have no distractions.
 You can't have no distractions when you're trying to be great.
 You can block out a lot of s--t, but you can't have no distractions.

 "There's no such thing as a distraction on the road to greatness.
 There's going to be so many people that try to throw you off kilter and try to throw your train off the rails.
 You just got to be like Seabiscuit.
 You know Seabiscuit? ...
 Blinders."

 Just 20-something games in, there is no telling what the rest of Lonzo Ball's career will look like.
-While he can continue to emulate James' style of across-the-board play, it may be how he carries himself behind the scenes that ultimately leads him down a path of greatness.
-If we're going to use the first meeting between the two players as some sort of metric, Ball certainly passed the test.
+While he can continue to emulate James' across-the-board play, it may be how he carries himself behind the scenes that ultimately leads him down a path of greatness.
+If we're going to use the first meeting between the two players as some sort of metric, Ball passed the test.